marceloicampos/discovery-vite-reactapp/README.md

 1. first

-go to your main projects directoty and clone with git clone
+go to your main projects directory and clone with git clone

 2. after